Arditti93/Car-Park-Ticket-Machine/README.md

 # Car-Park-ticket-machine

-creating a class called Cars for a car parking company.
+Creating a class called Cars for a car parking company.

 Stores the registration number and number of hours parked and returns the total amount charged.